godfrey-creat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that display a confused smiley
+display the content of /etc/passwd